jb102002/SOC-Home-Lab/README.md

 SSH into Splunk Server

-ssh -i "C:\Users\jacob\OneDrive\Desktop\AWS SOC Lab Terra\J.Boinski-Cloud-SOC-Lab-Terraform.pem" ubuntu@3.85.113.165
+ssh -i "C:\Users\jacob\OneDrive\Desktop\AWS SOC Lab Terra\J.Boinski-Cloud-SOC-Lab-Terraform.pem" ubuntu@1.2.3.4

 NOTE: Before using SSH to connect to Splunk Instance you make have to change the file permissions of your .pem file where you stored your SHH key pair

-/ Store the path in a variable to make it easier
+ Store the path in a variable to make it easier
-$keyPath = "C:\Users\jacob\OneDrive\Desktop\AWS SOC Lab Terra\J.Boinski-Cloud-SOC-Lab-Terraform.pem"
+$keyPath = "C:\Users\user\AWS SOC Lab Terra\example.pem"

-/ Remove all inherited permissions icacls $keyPath /inheritance:r
+ Remove all inherited permissions icacls $keyPath /inheritance:r

-/ Remove the BUILTIN\Users group access
-icacls $keyPath /remove "BUILTIN\Users"
+ Remove the BUILTIN\Users group access icacls $keyPath /remove "BUILTIN\Users"

-/ Remove EVERYONE access just in case icacls $keyPath /remove "Everyone"
+ Remove EVERYONE access just in case icacls $keyPath /remove "Everyone"

-/ Give only your user account full access icacls $keyPath /grant:r "jacob:F"
+ Give only your user account full access icacls $keyPath /grant:r "user:F"